7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 - Seasonal shopping patterns: Capture holiday browsers who research early but buy later

-- Gift purchases: Identify corporate buyers and bulk purchasers
+- Gift purchases: Identify shoppers browsing bundles, corporate gifts, and premium collections

-- Scent discovery: Track which fragrances generate the most interest
+- Scent discovery: Understand which fragrance families and product categories generate the most interest

 - Cross-device behavior: Unite mobile browsing with desktop purchases through Reconnect